-Cellist Daniel Levitov performs locally and nationally as a soloist, chamber, and orchestral musician.
-Recognized by the Baltimore Sun for his "warmth of tone and phrasing" and "expressive force," he serves as a regular substitute with the Baltimore Symphony Orchestra, and appears frequently with members of the symphony on the Chamber Music by Candlelight series.
-He has performed as a soloist in Carnegie Weill Hall, on Strathmore Hall's Music in the Mansion series, and at the Peabody Institute.
-Levitov has performed as a concerto soloist with the Manhattan Virtuosi, the Mendocino Festival Orchestra, and the Peabody Camerata.
-He is a cellist with the Cabrillo Festival of Contemporary Music, under the direction of Marin Alsop.
-He recorded the jazz album, "Moment to Moment: Roy Hargrove with Strings," which was released on the Verve label, and is a member of the Monterey Jazz Festival Chamber Orchestra.
+Levitov performs locally and nationally as a soloist, chamber, and orchestral musician.
+Recognized by the Baltimore Sun for his “warmth of tone and phrasing” and “expressive force,” he serves as a regular substitute with the Baltimore Symphony Orchestra, and has toured and recorded with the ensemble.
+Levitov is a founding member of the Clipper Mill Quartet, and appears frequently with the Clipper Mill and other members of the symphony on the Chamber Music by Candlelight series.
+His chamber music performances include collaborations with prominent artists in the field, such as Theodore Arm, Catherine Cho, and the Maia Quartet.
+He has performed as a soloist in Carnegie Weill Hall, on Strathmore Hall’s Music in the Mansion series, and at the Peabody Institute.
+A recent concerto appearance with the Pazardjik Symphony Orchestra (Bulgaria) was broadcast on local radio and television.

 A native of Nebraska, Levitov holds a Doctor of Musical Arts degree from the City University of New York.
 He holds a bachelor’s from the Oberlin Conservatory (with a minor in music history) and a master’s from the Manhattan School of Music, where he received the Janet Schenk award for distinguished service.
 He has studied with cellists David Geber, Julia Lichten, Peter Rejto, Carol Work, and Tracy Sands.